Regulatory Model Numbers

 Assembling the Rails onto the Equipment Rack

-Each end of an assembled rail contains two rack plugs (Figure 8).
+Each end of an assembled rail contains two rack plugs (Figure 10 - Attaching the Four-Post Mounting Brackets to the Switch Chassis).
 The rails are installed into a rack by inserting the plugs into rack slots.
-When installing rails into posts with threaded or rounded holes, remove all plugs located on both sides of the assembled rails, then install the rails with bolts that fit the rack.
+When installing rails into posts with threaded or rounded holes, remove all plugs on both sides of the assembled rails, then install the rails with bolts that fit the rack.

-1. Slide a rail-rod into a rail-slide (Figure 9) until the rail clip makes an audible click.
+1. Slide a rail rod into a rail slide (Figure 11 - Assembling the Rails) until the rail clip makes an audible click.

 The rail clip prevents the extension of the rail beyond the maximum supported distance between the front and rear rack posts.

-2. Attach rail to the right rear rack post by inserting rod-end rack plugs into post slots (Attaching the Rails, Detail A).
-The slide assembly must be inside the right posts, relative to the left rack posts.
+2. Attach the rail to the right rear rack post by inserting rod-end rack plugs into post slots (Attaching the Rails, Detail A).
+The slide assembly must be inside the right posts relative to the left rack posts.

 If the rack plugs were previously removed, use bolts to attach the rail to the rack.